Banyan Treehouse School

 Nicol-André Berdellé

 Mr. Berdellé is the founder and developer of BTHS.
-He has 40 years of experiences in Social Entrepreneurship growing up in the Pentecostal church.
-With his company TSPC he has been working on projects featuring parts of BTHS and the Green Economic Zone for 26 years.
+He has 4 decades of experiences in Social Entrepreneurship having grown up in the Pentecostal church.
+With his company TSPC he has been working on projects featuring parts of BTHS and the Green Economic Zone for 27 years.
 He has been working with the «Egyptian Presidential Advisory Council of Senior Scientists and Experts» for water solutions, afforestation and green urban development since 2010.
 His area of specialization is the combination of sustainable settlement design with the restoration of eco-systems.
-He currently advises two agro-forestry businesses in Zambia and a Main Chief.
-Since 2021 married to Triciah with two wonderful daughters.
+Triciah and Nico are married with two wonderful daughters.
+They live in the Rhein-Main area of Germany.

 Banyan trees